JaredP94/Unreal-Development-Guides-and-Tips/Content/DevPipelines/LODsAndMeshMerge.md

    * Maintaining a minimum level of detail is achievable through enabling the **Override Min LOD** option and entering a **Min LOD** value under the **Rendering** section of the *Details pane* after the target mesh has been selected.
 This ensures that no further reduction occurs once the minimum specified LOD is loaded.

 2. **Merge Actor Tool**
+   * This tool facilitates the ability to merge background objects together in order to reduce their **draw call** and **material count**.
+This is done by merging the static meshes and materials into a singular mesh and material respectively, thus reducing the memory consumption and rendering cost.
+The result is almost indistinguishable as the triangle count remains unchanged (in most cases), preserving the visual fidelity.
+   * Within the UE4 editor, select all the static meshes from the **World Outliner** pane which are to be merged.
+Then access the merge tool by navigating to **Window -> Developer Tools -> Merge Actors**.
+   * A window will then appear which allows for the selected meshes to be confirmed along with a range of settings for the resultant merged mesh.
+   * Noteworthy **Mesh Settings**:
+     * Enabling the **Pivot Point at Zero** setting sets the pivot point of the merged mesh to **[0, 0, 0]**.
+Hence when dragging the merged mesh into the world and setting its **transform** to **[0, 0, 0]**, it will be placed in the exact location of the meshes before they were merged.
+     * Setting the **LODSelection Type** option to **Use specific LOD level** allows for a specific LOD level to be used.
+It is advisable to select the **base LOD level (0)** which preserves the highest quality of the merged mesh.
+Further LODs can then be generated on the merged mesh thereafter if required.
+   * Noteworthy **Material Settings**:
+     * Enabling the **Merge Materials** setting allows for all mesh materials to be combined into a singular material.
+This option is enabled by default when setting the **LODSelection Type** option to **Use all LOD levels**.
+     * Adjusting the **Texture Size** setting determines the resulting texture size of the merged materials, which yields a performance gain.
+It is advisable to not reduce the size to below **1024 x 1024** unless the result is a very small mesh or very far away.
+     * Ensure the **Blend Mode** option is configured to the type of materials which are being used in the meshes (i.e masked material).
+   * Noteworthy **Landscape Culling** settings:
+     * Enabling the **Use Landscape Culling** setting allows for any triangles which intersect with the landscape to be culled, which yields a performance gain.
+   * Enabling the **Replace Source Actors** setting will result in any selected actors being replaced by the mesh that results from the merge.
+   * Once the merge has completed, the selected meshes can be deleted and the merged mesh can be dragged into the scene.
+It should position itself in the same position after the mesh **transform** has been reset.

+3. **Hierarchical Level of Detail Tool**
+   * This tool blends the idea of LODs and the mesh merge tool.
+When an HLOD is applied, at a certain viewing distance, groups of meshes will be merged with  results containing a few materials rather than all the original materials.
+Furthermore, an automatic LOD will be applied based on the distance of the mesh.
+   * To enable the HLOD tool, enable the **Enable Hierarchical LOD** option under the **LODSystem** section of the *World Settings* pane.
+Properties under the **Hierarchical LODSetup** setting should automatically be generated.
+   * Open the HLOD tool by navigating to **Window -> Hierarchical LOD Outliner**.
+   * Select the **Generate Clustors** button to create clusters to encapsulate groups of meshes within the scene.
+These will be generated with a default **Desired Bound Radius** which can be modified under the **Cluster Generation settings** section of the **HLOD Level**.